 Maintain Adelaide’s rating as the least costly place to set up and do business in Australia and continue to improve our position internationally

-The 2016 Competitive Alternatives report rates 100 cities, in 10 countries using an overall cost index.
-A lower index score indicates a more competitive business cost environment (relative to the United States).
-The report assigns overall competitiveness ratings for countries and cities that are grouped as either ‘mature’ (Canada, the United States, France, Germany, Italy, Netherlands, United Kingdom, Australia and Japan) or ‘high growth’ (Mexico).
+The report rated 100 cities, in 10 countries using an overall cost index.
+A lower index score indicated a more competitive business cost environment (relative to the United States).

 Department of the Premier and Cabinet